 Cluster Monitor and Settings¶

-The cluster monitor and settings help in managing the cluster database that you’ve made for Centerprise.
+The Cluster Monitor and settings help in managing the cluster database that you have made for Centerprise.

 To open the Cluster Monitor, go to the Server Explorer > Right Click on Default > Cluster Monitor.

 - General: Give staging and deployment directory paths.